oscrud/oscrud.github.io/docs/server/register-service.md

 ---
-title: Registering Services
+title: Register Service
+sidebar_label: Register Service
+keywords:
+- documentation
+- oscrud
+- service
+description: register service to oscrud server
 ---

 For registering service on a specified path, basically service would includes 6 endpoints.
 It's have same registering strategy with endpoint.
+You can disable some of the api by passing service options.

 * GET /basePath - Service.Find